Aquatic Plants · Rare Species · Growing Guide

 Can Komarov Lotus survive winter outdoors in Europe?

 Yes, in many parts of Europe.
-It is the most cold-hardy lotus and can survive if the rhizome does not freeze solid.
-In zones 5–7, move the container to a frost-free garage before hard frost.
-In zones 8+, it overwinters outdoors without protection.
+It is the most cold-hardy lotus species and can survive if the rhizome does not freeze solid.
+In zones 5–7, move the container to a frost-free garage or submerge it below the freeze line in a deep pond.
+In zones 8 and above, it can overwinter outdoors without protection.

 How deep does the water need to be?

-Established plants prefer 40–80 cm above the soil.
-Seedlings start in just 5–10 cm, gradually increasing depth.
-Too much depth early exhausts the plant's energy reserves.
+Established plants prefer 40–80 cm of water above the soil.
+Young seedlings should start in just 5–10 cm and the depth increased gradually.
+Too much depth early on exhausts the plant's energy reserves.

 When will it flower for the first time?

 Typically in the second or third growing season from seed.
-Mass blooming happens in late July — usually the third week of the month.
-Flowers open in the morning and close by midday.
+Plants grown from rhizome divisions bloom much sooner — often in the first year.
+Komarov Lotus flowers in late July, with mass blooming usually in the third week of the month.

 Is the plant edible?

-Yes, the entire plant is edible — rhizomes, seeds, leaves, and flowers.
-Seeds can be eaten raw, roasted, or dried.
+Yes — the entire plant is edible: rhizomes, seeds, leaves, and flowers.
+The seeds can be eaten raw, roasted, or dried.
 The rhizome is used in Asian cuisine much like other lotus varieties.

 Can I grow it in a container without a pond?

 Absolutely.
 A large container — at least 60 cm wide and 50 cm deep — filled with clay soil and water works well.
-Many collectors grow Komarov Lotus in large decorative tubs on terraces.
+Many collectors grow Komarov Lotus on terraces and balconies in large decorative tubs.

 What is the difference between Nelumbo komarovii and Nelumbo nucifera?